 Exhibit Number Description 3.1 Composite Restated Certificate of Incorporation of Fair Isaac Corporation (incorporated by reference to Exhibit 3.2 to the Company's Form 10-Q filed on February 8, 2010).
 3.2 By-laws of Fair Isaac Corporation (incorporated by reference to Exhibit 3.1 to the Company's 10-Q filed on February 8, 2010).
+10.1 First Amendment to Amended and Restated Credit Agreement among the Fair Isaac Corporation, Wells Fargo Bank, National Association, the administrative agent and the lenders party thereto dated as of April 16, 2015 (incorporated by reference to the Company's Form 8-K filed on April 17, 2015).
 31.1 Rule 13a-14(a)/15d-14(a) Certifications of CEO.
 31.2 Rule 13a-14(a)/15d-14(a) Certifications of CFO.
 32.1 Section 1350 Certification of CEO.
 32.2 Section 1350 Certification of CFO.
 101.INS XBRL Instance Document.
 101.SCH XBRL Taxonomy Extension Schema Document.
 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document.

-Filed herewith.
+\ Filed herewith.